ccurro/othelloAI/README.md

 # othelloAI
-Othello/Reversi game with an AI using neural networks
+Othello/Reversi game with an AI using mini-max search with alpha-beta pruning

+Still in progress.